Prosus sticks with $6.3 billion bid for Just Eat but lowers threshold

-LONDON/AMSTERDAM (Reuters) - Prosus (PRX.AS) held firm on its $6.3 billion offer to buy Just Eat (JE.L) on Monday as it argued the merits of its bid versus one from Takeaway.com for the British online takeaway delivery firm.
+LONDON/AMSTERDAM (Reuters) - Prosus PRX.AS held firm on its $6.3 billion offer to buy Just Eat (JE.L) on Monday as it argued the merits of its bid versus one from Takeaway.com for the British online takeaway delivery firm.

 The one change in the offer published on Monday by the Dutch arm of South African internet giant Naspers (NPNJn.J) was an acceptance threshold lowered to 75% from 90%.